GFiaMon/data-wrangling-project/README.md

 | **Key Conclusion**   |             | No systematic difference |

 **Interpretation**:
-> "While we observe meaningful differences in specific periods (especially bevore 2019), statistical tests show no consistent evidence that rent changes systematically differ from inflation over the 2005-2023 period."
+> While we observe meaningful differences in specific periods (especially before 2019), statistical tests show no consistent evidence that rent changes systematically differ from inflation over the 2005-2023 period.

 ## 🛠️ How to Reproduce
 ### Step 1: Clone Repository